• Skip to primary navigation

 New England Clam Chowder Recipe

-There’s something magical about finding a restaurant that sells authentic clam chowder.
+There’s something magical about finding a seafood restaurant that sells authentic clam chowder.
 Add some oyster crackers to the top, and you’re diving into a bowl of something divine.

 One year my parents took our family on vacation to Vermont to see our aunt, uncle, and cousins.
 Since we were in the area, we took a day trip to Maine.